yanni-alpinek/SPH-FluidSim/README.md

 * **Multiplayer Combat Game** - Real-time multiplayer game built with Spring Boot and JavaFX
 * **Mass-Spring Simulation** - A simple physics simulation of a spring-mass system with a bouncing ball
-* **Real-Time Chat** - A real-time chat application using WebSockets for instant messaging